axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

 To register an ITS chain, use the `contract` script with the `its-hub-register-chains <chains...>` command.
 The `chains` argument is used to pass a list of chains to register on ITS hub.

-To update an existing chain registration (e.g., to change the translator contract), add the `--update` flag to the same command.
+To update an existing chain registration (e.g., to change the translator contract), use the `its-hub-update-chains <chains...>` command.

 **Prerequisites**: ITS hub contract configuration in json file must include the following attributes per chain: